docker/getting-started/docs/tutorial/using-bind-mounts/index.md

 all of the build tools and environments installed.
 With a single `docker run` command, the dev environment is pulled and ready to go.
 We'll talk about Docker Compose in a future step, as this will help simplify our commands (we're already getting a lot of flags).

+### Optionals steps for "resource sharing" may be required
+If the `docker run...` command above fails with an error message, stating `docker: Error response form daemon: status code not OK but 500:...`, it's likely caused by the fact, that resource sharing is disabled (e.g. default in "Docker Desktop for Windows").

+To make it work, you need to add a path to the "Docker Desktop" configuration, to define it as a shared ressource between the host and docker containers.
+1. Click the "gear" symbol inside the docker dashboard, to open the "Settings" panel.
+1. Click "Resources"
+1. Click "FILE SHARING"
+1. Click on blue "plus" symbol
+1. Enter the path to the shared folder
+1. Click on "Apply & Restart"

+***Please note:** If the path name is automatically shortened, you need to make sure it's still valid.
+In most cases you'll need to manually reduce the path name to the directory on the higher level.*

 ## Recap